Happy Halloween: A guide for making the holiday fun for everyone

 - If you give out treats, consider sitting outside and lining up individually prepackaged goodies on a table for children to take.

-- Trick or treat in small groups, and make sure to keep a safe distance from others outside of your household.
+- Trick or treat in small groups, and make sure give space to other trick-or-treaters, while knocking on doors and out on sidewalks.

 - Wash your hands when you return home from trick or treating.